Home

 Goal

 Our project goal is to design and develop a centralized website for Oakville residents and tourists, providing comprehensive access to local events, exhibits, activities, parks, and trails, thereby streamlining information currently scattered across the internet.
-By offering a user-friendly platform, we aim to facilitate greater community engagement among residents and enhance municipal tourism efforts.

 Process